Writing

 At Avening Primary School, we recognise the importance of teaching children a fluent, joined, legible and fast handwriting style which enables them to write with ease.
 We consider handwriting to be a key basic skill and it is explicitly taught as part of the English curriculum in all phases.
 Children are taught a precursive, then cursive style that leads to producing letters and words fluently and accurately in independent writing.

 Effective teaching of handwriting can only be achieved through modelling.
-Teachers and support staff are expected to demonstrate letter formation and joins regularly, and children should practice by carefully copying and repeating.
+Teachers and support staff are expected to demonstrate letter formation and joins regularly, and children should practise by carefully copying and repeating.
 It is important to observe children writing to ensure they are forming letters correctly.

 Teachers and support staff are expected to put a high value on teaching and sustaining good handwriting.
 We believe that children’s self-esteem and pride in their work can be raised by good quality presentation.